Haplogroup I-M438: I-M284

 Haplogroup I2a1b1a1a (ISOGG 2019) or I-M284, has been found almost exclusively amongst the populations of the United Kingdom and Ireland suggesting that it may have arisen amongst the Ancient Britons, with a most recent common ancestor (MRCA) who lived about 3,100 years BP.
 The presence of this subclade "provides some tentative evidence of ancient flow with eastern areas that could support the idea that the [late Celtic] La Tene culture was accompanied by some migration."

 Where it is found in those of predominately Irish descent, with Gaelic surnames, it may suggest an ancestor who arrived in Ireland during prehistory, from Celtic Britain.
-For example, I-M284 includes many males with the surnames McGuinness and McCartan, who have a single, historically-recorded male ancestor in the 6th century; thus it is unlikely to be the result of subsequent migration from Britain to Ireland.
+For example, I-M284 includes many males with the surnames McGuinness and McCartan, who have a single, historically recorded male ancestor in the 6th century; thus it is unlikely to be the result of subsequent migration from Britain to Ireland.
 Some subclades of I-M284 that are atypical of Ireland are relatively common in continental Europe, which also supports a point of origin east of Ireland.

 I-CTS10057

 Continentals.
 Mother Haplogroup for group I-Z161 (Continental 1 and 2) and I-L701 group (Continental 3).
-Around 10.000 years old.
+Around 10,000 years old.

 I-Z161

 Haplogroup I2a1b1a2b (ISOGG 2019).
 Z161+ defines the I2 Continental clade 1 and 2.
 Its age is estimated around 7,000 years old.
 It is mainly found in North Europe, especially in Denmark, Germany, the Netherlands, and England.
-In Northwest Sicily it can also be found; this is believed to be due to remnants of a Norman settlement.
+In Northwest Sicily it can also be found.